NLM-DIR/clonal-tumor-dynamics/README.md

 - `VAF_medians`: The medians of the VAF measurements (used for Figure 2b and 4b)
 - `VAF/{Group ID}_VAF.csv`: The VAF measurements for that Group ID.

-Each of these files can also be found in the Supplementary Material of the publication.
+This data can also be found in the Supplementary Material of the publication.

 ## Citation